Have you heard of a condition called ‘aphantasia’?

 - Second, it improved my photography like nothing else I’d ever done.
 From that point on I didn’t need to construct a set, find models or leave the house to play with composition or photo ideas.
 I could just sit back, relax and close my eyes.
 Image Streaming helped me become a better photographer from the comfort of my armchair.

 Today I can close my eyes and see detailed images that are pretty close to what I’d see if I had my eyes open and was looking at a TV or cinema screen.
 I can freeze motion, move props and models, add new items and change the lighting.

 As someone who couldn’t ever do this before it still amazes me when I close my eyes and create something beautiful.
 This is something I’ve learned to do—I definitely wasn’t born with it.

-And a really useful side effect of Image Streaming is that it can help you fall asleep at night (more about that at the end).
+And, as a bonus, a really useful side effect of Image Streaming is that it can help you fall asleep at night (more about that below).

 How to Image Stream

 It’s easy to learn.
 Watch this video, practice it for at least 10 continuous minutes every day and you could soon be imagining super-sharp, super-colorful, moving images in your mind.
 I’ve included a recording of one of my own image streaming sessions so you can hear exactly how it’s done:

 Many people have contacted me about this over the past few years.
 Here are answers to the most common questions: